-Chemical Weapons Attack Kills Dozens in Syria; State Department Silent
+Chemical Weapons Attack Ramps Up Washington Debate on Syria

 If the attack is ultimately blamed on the Assad regime, it would mark Damascus’ latest escalation of the crackdown on rebel elements in the six-year old civil war, and lay bare the Trump administration’s delicate balancing act as it backs away from demands for Assad’s ouster even as he apparently gasses his own people.
 In 2014 and 2015, the Syrian regime used chemical weapons on rebel-held areas, U.N. investigators found.
 Tuesday’s attack would be the largest chemical weapons attack since the Assad regime carried out a sarin gas attack in August, 2013 that killed hundreds.

 Last week in Turkey, Secretary of State Rex Tillerson said the Syrian people should decide Assad’s fate.
-He declined to condemn or comment on the apparent chemical weapons attack when asked about it Tuesday.

-Trump’s U.N. envoy, Nikki Haley, echoed Tillerson’s sentiments.
+Trump’s U.N. envoy, Nikki Haley echoed his sentiments.
 “You pick and choose your battles and when we’re looking at this, it’s about changing up priorities and our priority is no longer to sit there and focus on getting Assad out,” she said on March 30.

+Tillerson initially declined to condemn or comment on the apparent chemical weapons attack when asked about it Tuesday, but issued a condemnation on the attack and Assad’s “brutal, unabashed barbarism” hours later.

 In the wake of Tuesday’s horrific attack, Republicans pounced.
 Sen. John McCain (R. -Ariz.) ripped into the Trump administration, saying that it had tacitly signaled it would turn a blind eye to Assad’s methods of repressing revolt.
 He also lambasted Tillerson’s comments as “another disgraceful chapter in American history.”

-Note: Update: This article was updated to include statements from the Secretary of State and from the U.N.
-Secretary General’s spokesperson.